cxpsemea/CxSAST-Portal-Tweaks/README.md

 A set of customizations for the Checkmarx Portal, driven by JavaScript.
 This collection of tweaks includes:
 1. Tweaks to the login page (removing the "Forgot Password" link, adding custom buttons)
 2. Adding custom Banners / notifications for informing users of events, outages, or services (Onboarding/optimization)
+3. Changing the size of tables in the UI (Projets, ProjectState, Scans, and Queue pages)
+4. Disabling the Queue Refresh
+5. Removing buttons from the top-right area (Support & Documentation, Codebashing)
+6. Adding custom buttons to the top-right area

 ## Automated Deployment